paulhnguyen/decathlon_simulation/README.md

 #### Compositional

 In the compositional models, we take advantage of the fact that the order of events in the decathlon is fixed and predetermined.
-Unlike the simple models, where we model individual events independently, in our compositional model, we model individual events using age \emph{and all previous events}.\
+Unlike the simple models, where we model individual events independently, in our compositional model, we model individual events using age *and all previous events*.

 $$
 Y_{i, j, e} = \alpha_{i,e} + \sum_d \beta_{d,e} \cdot \phi_d(X_{{age, i,j}}) + \sum_{m = 1}^{e-1} \gamma_{m,e} \cdot Y_{i,m}  + \epsilon_{i,j,e}, \quad \epsilon_{i,j,e} \sim N(0, \sigma_e^2)